Aaron Bastani: Fully Automated Luxury Communism: A Manifesto

 Bastani wrote a book named after the term, Fully Automated Luxury Communism: A Manifesto, published in 2019 by Verso Books.
 In it, he conceives of a Third Disruption that would see the overthrow of capitalism and effective use of solar power for energy and mineral-rich asteroids for resources.
 Bastani opposes capitalism for creating short-term incentives that lead to artificial shortages.
 With technological advancement, UBI and free public services could be achieved in an environmentally sustainable manner.

+Columnist

+Bastani regularly writes articles for UnHerd.

 Critical views

 The Quietus commented that he is known for "regularly engaging in Twitter jousts", and regularly attracts controversy over his views.
 In 2017, he tweeted a false claim about Labour's membership figures increasing by 150,000 that was widely repeated; Sam Bright of the BBC suggested that the information could have originated from a typo by Richard Burgon, who tweeted the same claim shortly after Bastani.
 After criticising the Remembrance poppy and Royal British Legion in 2018, saying the Poppy Appeal was "grotesque", "racist" and "white supremacist", Bastani was criticised in The Sun and by Labour MPs Tom Watson and Nia Griffith.

 Andy Beckett of The Guardian described Bastani in 2019 as "an effective but slippery broadcaster and online presence: always fluent and flexible, able to switch from fierce defence of Corbynism to cheekier updates on the busy British left's latest preoccupations".
 The Labour MP Jon Cruddas criticised Bastani, among other left-wing figures, in his 2021 book The Dignity of Labour, for prioritising an educated cosmopolitan youth over "workers".
 Prospects Andrew Fisher found Cruddas's account of Bastani's "technological determinism" to be mistaken.